-LIBOR, EURIBOR and other benchmarks may no longer be quoted or discontinued, which could have and adverse effect on the value of LIBOR Notes, EURIBOR Notes and other Floating Rate Notes and on your ability to sell the Notes.
+LIBOR, EURIBOR and other benchmarks may no longer be quoted or may be discontinued (and, in the case of certain LIBOR tenors, have already been discontinued), which could have an adverse effect on the value of LIBOR Notes, EURIBOR Notes and other Floating Rate Notes and on your ability to sell the Notes.

-On July 27, 2017, the Chief Executive of the U.K. Financial Conduct Authority ("FCA"), which regulates LIBOR, announced that the FCA will no longer persuade or require banks to submit rates for the calculation of LIBOR after 2021.
-This announcement, in conjunction with financial benchmark reforms more generally and changes in the interbank lending markets, have resulted in uncertainty about the future of LIBOR and certain other rates or indices which are used as interest rate "benchmarks."
+In accordance with announcements by the FCA, which regulates LIBOR publication, and ICE Benchmark Administration Limited, which administers LIBOR publication, the publication of most non-U.S. dollar LIBOR rates ceased as of the end of December 2021.
+Furthermore, while certain U.S. dollar LIBOR tenors are expected to continue to be published until June 30, 2023, U.S. regulators and the FCA have published guidance instructing banks to cease entering into new contracts referencing US. dollar LIBOR no later than December 31, 2021, with limited exceptions.
+These announcements, in conjunction with financial benchmark reforms more generally and changes in the interbank lending markets, have resulted in uncertainty about the future of LIBOR and certain other rates or indices which are used as interest rate "benchmarks."
 These actions and uncertainties may have the effect of triggering future changes in the rules or methodologies used to calculate benchmarks or lead to the discontinuance or unavailability of benchmarks.
 If LIBOR, EURIBOR or another benchmark that the Issuer uses as the interest rate for Floating Rate Notes is no longer quoted or is discontinued, the interest rate for any such Notes will be calculated using an alternative method.
 See "Description of the Notes-Interest and Interest Rates."
 Any of these alternative methods may result in interest payments on the notes that are higher than, lower than or that do not otherwise correlate over time with the interest payments that would have been made on the Notes if the applicable benchmark was available in its current form.
 Further, the same reforms, actions, costs and/or risks that may lead to the discontinuation or unavailability of LIBOR, EURIBOR or another benchmark may make one or more of the alternative methods impossible or impracticable to determine.
 Any of the foregoing may have an adverse effect on the value of, return on and trading market for any Floating Rate Notes issued by the Issuer that are based on LIBOR, EURIBOR or another benchmark.

-Any failure of SOFR to gain market acceptance could adversely affect LIBOR Notes.
+Any failure of SOFR to gain market acceptance could adversely affect holders of SOFR Notes.

-If LIBOR is no longer quoted or is discontinued, the interest rate on LIBOR Notes for which the Designated LIBOR Currency is U.S. dollars will be determined by reference to SOFR.
-According to the Federal Reserve Bank of New York's Alternative Reference Rates Committee (the "ARRC"), SOFR was developed for use in certain U.S. dollar derivatives and other financial contracts as an alternative to U.S. dollar LIBOR in part because it is considered a good representation of general funding conditions in the overnight U.S. Treasury repurchase agreement market.
+Holders of SOFR Notes are exposed to the risk that such rate may not be widely accepted in the market.
+The risk of this occurring is mitigated by the fact that SOFR was developed for use in certain U.S. dollar derivatives and other financial contracts as an alternative to LIBOR in part because it is considered to be a good representation of general funding conditions in the overnight U.S. Treasury repo market.
 However, as a rate based on transactions secured by U.S. Treasury securities, it does not measure bank-specific credit risk and, as a result, is less likely to correlate with the unsecured short-term funding costs of banks.
-This may mean that market participants would not consider SOFR a suitable substitute, replacement or successor for all of the purposes for which U.S. dollar LIBOR historically has been used (including, without limitation, as a representation of the unsecured short-term funding costs of banks), which may, in turn, lessen market acceptance of SOFR.
-Any failure of SOFR to gain market acceptance could adversely affect the return on and value of any Floating Rate Notes based on SOFR and the price at which investors can sell such Floating Rate Notes in the secondary market.
+This may mean that market participants would not consider SOFR to be a suitable substitute or successor for all of the purposes for which LIBOR historically has been used (including, without limitation, as a representation of the unsecured short-term funding costs of banks), which may, in turn, lessen its market acceptance.
+Any failure of SOFR to gain or maintain market acceptance could adversely affect the return, value of and market for SOFR Notes.